Captain of the Sleughtwilliam - Annaly - Chief - Sleaught William

 I from the northern portion of Westmeath, but English control was not fully established until the aftermath of the

-Abbey of Ardagh, founded by St. Patrick, or by St. Mel, in the
+Nine Years' War.
+The Abbey of Ardagh, founded by St. Patrick, or by St. Mel,

 Captain or Captaincy or Chief of a Barony or Country is a